chris-wood/draft-analysis-challenges/draft-analysis-challenges.md

 such as TLS also require analysis, but of a different type.
 The community could work on collecting examples of formal analyses to use as guidance in determining the suitable amount of analysis.

+Moreover, specification editors often have stronger incentive to ship software and specifications than perform formal analysis.
+This is not to suggest that editors discredit or otherwise devalue analysis, but rather that they are sometimes not willing to block progressing a specification on formal analysis.
+Cases where analysis receives equal priority are few and far between in the IETF.

 ## Complexity and Precision